gregoropmann/GregorOpmannOS/README.md

 1. Unplug your USB
 2. Reboot (Most modern systems usually go back to the boot order you used before)
-3. Format the USB in your preffered file system (NTFS for Windows, ext4 if you're cool)
+3. Format the USB in your preferred file system (NTFS for Windows, ext4 if you're cool)
 4. Move on with your day.